rajeshvkothari/oom/GIN_README_2508.md

           $ docker images -a
           ```

-        - Verify docker containers are deployed:
+        - Verify Docker containers are deployed:

           All containers should be up.